• Recipe Index

 1. Add the flour mixture to the wet ingredients and beat on low until combined.

-1. Add the rolled oats and coconut, beat on medium until mixed in.
+1. Add the rolled oats and coconut, beat on medium speed until mixed in.
 Cover bowl and refrigerate the cookie batter for 1 hour.

 Final step in making oatmeal coconut cookies.